zerter555/SF2000_THEMES/README.md

 Enjoy!

 # Support/Donations
-If you enjoy the theme and like to support me and other projects im working on here is the dono link: https://www.paypal.com/paypalme/zerter555
+If you enjoy the themes and like to support me and other projects im working on here is the dono link: https://www.paypal.com/paypalme/zerter555